sqlfluff/sqlfluff/docs/source/rules.rst

 * Stable
 * Applies to most dialects
-* Could detect a parsing issue
+* Could detect a syntax issue
 * Isn’t too opinionated toward one style (e.g. the :code:`dbt` style guide)

 Core rules can also make it easier to rollout SQLFluff to a team by